HamdaanETH/ETH_Apex/README.md

    ```npm install @vitejs/plugin-react --save-dev```
 4. Run the program:
    ```npm run dev```
-5. The console should show a localhost link for the website.
+5. The console should show a localhost link for the website